mackworth/cTiVo/README.md

   * Change download directories for each download.
   * Create custom Formats with completely customizable encoder options for multiple formats.
   * Show only the encoding formats you actually use.
+  * Specify filename formats for compatability with Plex or other media systems.
-  * Support for different encoders, including HandBrake, mencoder, ffmpeg, Elgato Turbo.264.
+  * Support for different encoders, including HandBrake, mencoder, ffmpeg, Elgato.
   * Scheduling of when the queue will be processed.
   * Options to prevent sleep or quitting until processing complete.
   * Access remote TiVos (requires network reconfiguration).